The Royal Holloway residential and campus wide network - CampusNet - is available wired or wirelessly.

 Wirelessly connect to the CampusNet wireless network on your laptop or mobile device.
 When you get a message saying that your PC is connected, open your web browser - see 'Accessing the network' for the next step.
 Wireless coverage is extensive (all buildings and also outside areas indicated on this map) but if you find somewhere you think should be covered then contact us using the details supplied in the Getting help panel.

-There are CampusNet plug-in points both in halls of residence and also in some of the PC Labs and libraries.
-Using a network (Ethernet) cable, plug your device into the Ethernet port on the wall in your room.
+There are CampusNet plug-in points in halls of residence.
+Plug your device into the Ethernet port on the wall in your room.
 Then open your web browser - see 'connecting to the network' for the next step.

 For a more detailed explanation, please click here.